dchowitz/slire/README.md

 Once you've designed your data access architecture, the next question is how to integrate these patterns into real applications.
 This chapter covers practical usage patterns for HTTP request handlers, background jobs, and other application contexts, showing how the data access building blocks come together in practice.

+The following examples assume you're using [the unified data access factory](#the-unified-data-access-factory) approach with convenience functions like `createDataAccessForRequest` to simplify instantiation and configuration.

 ### HTTP Request Handlers

 HTTP request handlers follow a consistent structure, but the approach evolves based on complexity.